erdirowlands/people-api/README.md

         ]}

 # Endpoints
-Each endpoint returns either an array or single Person object as JSON
+Each endpoint (except DELETE) returns either an array or single Person object as JSON

 ### GET /app/people/
 #### JSON: